Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 The TPI Federation (Totally and Permanently Incapacitated Federation), representing a group of veterans in receipt of the special rate of disability compensation under the VEA and their families, is critical of many aspects of the proposed reforms.
 The TPI Federation’s submission to the Senate committee inquiry stated:

-The submission includes a long list of proposed recommendations to the Bill.
+The submission includes a long list of proposed recommendations.

 Defence Families Australia